Nixtla/nixtlar/cran-comments.md

-## Resubmission 9 Feb 2024
-This is a resubmission.
-In this version I have:

-## Resubmission 3 Feb 2024
+## Resumbmission

-This is a resubmission.
-In this version I have:
+This is a resumbmission.
+In this version, I have:

+- Updated names of functions.
-* Fixed issue with .Renviron file in vignette to comply with CRAN's policies.
+- Fixed issues to comply with CRAN's policies.

-## Resubmission 1 Feb 2024
-This is a resubmission.
-In this version I have:

-* Fixed issue with tests that require a secret token to make an API call

 ## R CMD check results

 0 errors | 0 warnings | 1 note

 * This is a new release.